hejamu/flatwalk/docs/src/background/storyline.md

 bias refined on a flat-histogram schedule, converging to the true density.

+Why a *flat-histogram* library rather than a general Monte Carlo one?
+In plain MC the sampler is only a propagator — it advances the system through a *known* Boltzmann distribution, the way an integrator advances MD, and owns almost no state of its own.
+Flat-histogram methods invert this: the target is unknown and *learned as the run proceeds*, so the driver must own a real apparatus — the running `g(Q)`, the visit histogram, the flatness test, the f-stage schedule, the 1/t transition, convergence detection, and the checkpointing of all of it.
+That bookkeeping *is* the method, and it is what makes a dedicated, tested driver worth having where a generic move-and-accept loop would not be.
+The name marks the scope on purpose: `flatwalk` owns the flat-histogram machinery, and plain Metropolis falls out as the degenerate case where the bias is never updated.

 No existing Wang-Landau implementation is simultaneously **order-parameter agnostic** and **energy-backend agnostic**.
 Mature WL tools are tightly coupled to a particle-based state representation and a curated catalogue